Update 10/10/19: Updated this a bit for 2019, if you see anything that should be added or removed let us know in the comments.

 Best downgrade options:

 Your downgrade options are going to be highly dependent on what card you’re downgrading.
 With the co-branded cards downgrading isn’t worthwhile as even the “basic” cards come with an annual fee, we’d recommend going after a retention bonus instead and if that fails just canceling.
 United is the exception to this rule as the have a no annual fee card.
-If you don’t hold a Chase Sapphire Preferred/Ink Plus or Ink Bold you won’t be able to transfer to airline/hotel partners, that said you can just cycle through this three cards continually keeping this transfer ability without paying an annual fee and scoring the sign up bonuses each time (as the annual fee is usually waived first year.
+If you don’t hold a Chase Sapphire Preferred/Ink Plus or Ink Bold you won’t be able to transfer to airline/hotel partners, that said you can just cycle through these three cards continually keeping this transfer ability without paying an annual fee and scoring the sign up bonuses each time (as the annual fee is usually waived first year.
 This is more difficult with the introduction of the Chase 5/24 rule).

 - Chase Freedom: No annual fee and rotating 5% categories.
 The sign up bonus regularly goes up to $200 which is one of the higher cash sign up bonuses, so we’d recommend downgrading to this card if you already have another Chase Freedom and have received the bonus on that card (yes, it’s possible to have multiple Freedom’s and yes you get the $1,500 quarterly spending limit on each card).

 - Chase Sapphire: No annual fee and 2x points on restaurant purchases.
 There are other cards which earn at a much higher rate for restaurant spend but this might be an OK option if you value Chase UR points extremely high.
 Sign up bonus occasionally goes up to 20,000 + 2,500 points at the same time the CSP goes up to 50,000 + 5,000 points.
 (Bear in mind that you won’t be able to apply for another Sapphire card – CSP or CSR – if you hold the Chase Sapphire.)

 - Chase Ink Cash: No annual fee and earns 5x on the same categories as the Ink Plus.
 The only difference is that this card doesn’t have the ability to transfer to hotel & airline partners.
 If you have a Chase Sapphire Preferred then you’ll still be able to do this though.